PolMine/GermaParlTEI/README.md

 ## Future plans

 The procedure used for corpus preparation is suited for adding new protocols to the corpus on a regular basis, and for adding older protocols.
-If you want to work with newer or older data than included in what is published at GitHub, beta versions may exist that are not yet sufficiently consolidated and/or documented to be published.
+Beta versions for older or newer protocols may exist, but are not yet sufficiently consolidated and/or documented to be published.